Unlocking Full Efficiency of Token Filtering in Large Language Model Training: Preliminary and Related Work

 Token filtering is a recently proposed technology that has been well recognized by the AI community.
-The core idea is to identify and filter out tokens that are either noisy or unlikely to contribute meaningfully to the training process, which implicitly improves the quality of training data to benefit the model utility.
-Moreover, by reducing the total number of tokens to be trained, token filtering also brings opportunity for efficiency improvement.

-Existing token filtering works can be categorized into two types: \emph{forward token filtering} and \emph{backward token filtering}.
+The core idea is to identify and filter out tokens that are either noisy or unlikely to contribute meaningfully to the LLM training process, which implicitly improves the quality of training data to benefit the model utility.
+Moreover, by reducing the total number of tokens to be trained, token filtering also brings the opportunity for efficiency improvement.
+Existing token filtering work can be categorized into two types: \emph{forward token filtering} and \emph{backward token filtering}.
 As illustrated in \Cref{fig:token_filter_intro}, forward token filtering techniques remove training tokens during the forward pass, whereas backward token filtering methods eliminate tokens exclusively during the backward pass.